What is volume in stock charts?

 Warning: Some volatile stocks show a lot of Gaps in price.
 While price gaps might sound good when they gap upwards, if they gap down against you, then they are awful.
 Avoid stocks with any history of strong negative gapping as gaps do not allow you to sell at the price you want to.

 So what did we learn?
 Volume is essential, and reading it should become second nature.
-Especially when searching for winning stocks, we ideally should look for stocks with increased Volume, so we have more chance of a quicker, less risk win.
+Especially when searching for winning stocks, we ideally should look for stocks with increased volume, so we have more chance of a quicker, less risky win.

 This will be discussed in Trading Strategies in a later training module.

-This was a lot of information, and it is a vital tool in your toolbox.
+This was a lot of information and is a vital tool in your toolbox.

 For the Ultimate Guide to Stock Volume, Read Our Advanced Lesson